 Gerbils are active, curious rodents that have been kept as pets in the US since the 1960s.
 Their small size, friendly temperament, and easy maintenance make them an ideal pet for anyone willing to earn their trust.
 Add to this their size and minimal odor, and it is easy to see why they are popular pets.

-When you purchase your pets, we recommend that you choose two gerbils from the same tank where they already "know" each other.
+When you purchase your pets, we recommend that you choose two gerbils from the same tank where they already “know” each other.
 If you choose to keep a male and female together, expect a new litter of babies every four to six weeks for up to 18 months.
-That Pet Place cannot guarantee the sex of any animal of any age because young rodents are so difficult to sex, nor do we guarantee that the gerbils you purchase will cohabit peacefully, even if chosen from the same tank.
+Please remember, That Pet Place cannot guarantee the sex of any animal of any age because young rodents are so difficult to sex, nor do we guarantee that the gerbils you purchase will cohabit peacefully, even if chosen from the same tank.

 Creating a Gerbil Habitat